wp-plugins/hubble-panel/readme.txt

 == Installation ==

 1. Upload the folder hubble-panel to the /wp-content/plugins/ directory
-2. Activate the plugin HubblePix through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Add the widget to your sidebar from Appearance->Widgets and configure the widget options.

 == Changelog ==